unoplatform/uno/doc/articles/howto-consume-webservices.md

 ## Task 10 - Add favorites to the main view

-In this final task you will bring together the new **FavoritesApi** with the updated **MainViewModel** to add a list of favorites to the UI.
+In this final task, you will bring together the new **FavoritesApi** with the updated **MainViewModel** to add a list of favorites to the UI.

 1. In the **Solution Explorer**, in the **TheCatApiClient** project, open the **MainPage.xaml** file.